tod-hilton/minimal-mistakes/_posts/words/2020-05-03-allyship-journey.md

     </td>
     <td>
       <p><strong>Oh no, I screwed up!</strong></p>
-      <p>In the live version of this talk, I tell a story about how I tone policed a female
+      <p>In the live version of this talk, I tell a story about how I tone policed a
-        friend on Facebook and didn't figure out the problem with my actions until a year later.
+        female friend on Facebook, she called me on it, and I didn't understand the problem until a year later.
 Even though it had been so long since my assinine behavior, I still apologized.</p>
       <p>The whole point of this section is to remind you that you're going to make
         mistakes...and that's OK.</p>
       <p>Allyship can be a scary prospect.
 For men, we're going against the grain of